mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `ssl_cert_verify_depth`

 The maximum length of the certificate authority chain that will be accepted.
-Legal values are positive integers.
-Note that if the client is to submit an SSL certificate, the `ssl_cert_verify_depth` parameter must not be 0.
-If no value is specified, the default is 9.
+The default value is 9.
+If changed, the new value must be larger than zero.

 #### `ssl_verify_peer_certificate`